MJoergen/MEGA65/factor/README.md

 ## Stage 3
 This stage takes as input the list of factors p_i and sign w, and finds a combination of previous factors such that each prime p_i and sign w appears an even number of times.

-So after row 5 (1245^2) is received, this stage outputs rows 1, 4, and 5.
+So after rows 1-5 are received, this stage outputs rows 1, 4, and 5, corresponding to an even occurrence of the primes 7, 5, 2, and -1.

-After row 6 (1234^2) is received, the output is rows 4 and 6.
+And after row 6 is received, the output is rows 4 and 6, corresponding to an even occurrence of the prime 2.

 ## Stage 4
 This stage multiplies the rows selected from the previous stage and outputs the square